ncreddine/pose_conversion_pfe/data/README.md

-## Dataset
+## Presentation

-The [Pose, Audio, Transcript, Style (PATS)](https://chahuja.com/pats/) was initially intended for style transfer between different speakers, this database relates different verbal and non-verbal behavior that characterizes a person, such as __speech__, __voice tone__ and __pose__ [1].
-You can fill the following [form](https://chahuja.com/pats/download.html) to download it (130 Go).

-This dataset is constituted of 22 speakers, with more than 251 hours of video and about 84 000 annotated intervals in total.
-Since only 2D poses are included in the dataset we needed to extract 3d pose from the detaset videos.
-The dataset doesn't directly include videos, but they are referenced as  links to download.
+The [Pose, Audio, Transcript, Style (PATS)](https://chahuja.com/pats/) was initially intended for style transfer between different speakers, this database links different verbal and non-verbal behavior characteristics  of a person, such as __speech__, __voice tone__ and __pose__ [1].
+To download it, you must fill the following [form](https://chahuja.com/pats/download.html).
+This large dataset (130 Go!), is constituted of 22 speakers, with more than 251 hours of video and about 84 000 annotated intervals in total.

+## build our data

+However, in the all PATS annotations : `text`, `audio` and `pose`, we only interrest to `pose`.
+It contains 52 upper body joints, inlding , head, neck, arms and hands.
+To understand the structure of the dataset, let's take an example : A __speaker__ is composed of several __videos__ (referenced as web links), each video is devided into  __intervals__ , with each interval containing several annotated __frames__, here with pose information.
+Since 3D pose information isn't provided for the each frame, we apply a 3D pose extraction algorithme, here we apply [mediapipe's holistic](https://google.github.io/mediapipe/solutions/holistic.html).

 The data preparation is divided into two steps :
  - Create a compact `metadata.json` file that regroups all the intevals for each link.